PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/112-pcsx2-0-9-7-sneak-peek.md

 ## [PCSX2 0.9.7 sneak peek!](/112-pcsx2-0-9-7-sneak-peek.html) {#pcsx2-0.9.7-sneak-peek .contentheading}

-It has been a long time since the last news concerning PCSX2, so I thought I\'d bring you up to date
+It has been a long time since the last news concerning PCSX2, so I thought I'd bring you up to date
-😊\
+😊
 Development of the new 0.9.7 version of the emulator with the all new GUI is going strong and soon all the old GUI functionality will be implemented.
-After that it\'s bug hunting time and then a beta release!\
+After that it's bug hunting time and then a beta release!

-\
-In this news post I\'ll present some of the exciting new features of the new GUI builds, for those of you who haven\'t checked it out yet!\
+In this news post I'll present some of the exciting new features of the new GUI builds, for those of you who haven't checked it out yet!
 Click the images to view them in normal size

 -   All new menus, for improved usability and faster configuration